malik-dinar/capstone/README.md

-# Monkey's Star Adventure
+# capstone

-Monkey's Star Adventure is a command line interface (CLI) game where you take control of a monkey on a quest to reach the star.
+capstone is a command line interface (CLI) game where you take control of a monkey on a quest to reach the star.
 Can you guide the monkey to victory?

 ## Gameplay